Art of the American Southwest: Fetishes

 Hand-carved or naturally formed fetishes that are believed to hold spiritual forces specific to certain animals and have been commonly used in Native American religion and practices.
-The bear represented the shaman, the buffalo was the provider, the mountain lion was the warrior, and the wolf was the pathfinder."Animals: fact and folklore," New Mexico Magazine, August 2008, pp. 56-63.
+The bear represented the shaman, the buffalo was the provider, the mountain lion was the warrior, and the wolf was the pathfinder.

 Frank Hamilton Cushing's publication Zuni Fetishes describes the Zuni world made up of six regions or directions.
 At the center of each region is a great mountain peak that is a very sacred place.
 Yellow mountain to the north, blue mountain to the west, red mountain to the south, white mountain to the east, the multi-colored mountain above, and the black mountain below.
 Each direction is represented by a "Prey God", or guardian animal each having protective or healing powers, and are listed by Cushing as follows: north - the mountain lion, south – the badger, east – the wolf, west – the black bear, the sky or upper – the multi-colored eagle, and the underground or lower – the black mole."

 Kachina dolls

 Kachina images appeared in murals in kivas, pictographs and petroglyphs of Puebloan people by AD 1300.
-The Kachina religion was foundational for modern Zuni and Hopi people.Ancient Farmers.
-Petrified Forest National Park, National Park Service.
-Retrieved 10-16-2011.
+The Kachina religion was foundational for modern Zuni and Hopi people.

 Zuni and Hopi Kachina dolls are representations of spiritual beings.
 Hand carved kachina dolls are given to the young girls as gifts given by the Kachina dancers during Kachina ceremonies.
 19th century dolls carved with minimum modern tools were finished with abrasive stones and polished smooth with kaolin clay and then painted with natural dyes.

 Zuni kachinas are believed to live in remote northeastern Arizona and bring life by giving rain and additional support, such as promote success for hunters and farmers, combat depletion of fur-bearing animals over the 19th and 20th centuries, or influence peoples' prosperity or well-being.

 There are more than 400 different kachinas in Hopi and Pueblo culture.
 The local pantheon of kachinas varies in each pueblo community; there may be kachinas for the sun, stars, thunderstorms, wind, corn, insects, and many other concepts.